max5010cs/pythonJ/crash_course_notes.md

 # line 32
 reverse just reverses the order of items inside the list and it works permamanently and we want the list back we can just reverse it second time

+#  using append we cant add lists togther but we can insert one into another, if i wanna add then i can just use +